-Figure 3: Values of hypothetical ratios with artificial changes in the sign
+Figure 3: Values of hypothetical ratios with artificial changes in the sign allocation to the minimum value

 For illustration purposes, Figures 4 and 5 depict how the different values of the risk indicators would look in this example if the alternatives of allocating the minimum value and -100% to those ratios with a negative numerator and denominator were adopted.
 As can be observed, such solutions would entail a significant loss of analytical power of the values reported.